Skip to Main Content

 An important part of researching court rules is knowing how to update the rules and how to find proposed and new amendments to the rules.

 • Check the relevant court's website to see if new court rules have been added.
-For a list of state court websites check the National Center for State Courts (NCSC) site for links to each state's judicial branches.
+For a list of state court websites check the Legal Information Institute (LII) for links to each state's judicial branches.

 • Check the advance sheets for the state's case reporter